mcasimir/mobile-angular-ui-website/contents/pages/docs.md

 - `mobile-angular-ui-hover.css`: Hover rules
 - `mobile-angular-ui-desktop.css`: Desktop rules

-This way you will be able to include only what you need to target your devices.
+This way you will be able to include only what you need in order to target your devices.

 #### JS